 Small and red, they’re easy to miss on the sponges where they spend a lot of time.

-With one of the best scientific names, a common name is just a distraction.
-And, on a personal note, it’s the first nudibranch I discovered in a book and the wild.
+The beauty in the two panels below is Hermissenda crassicornis.
+With such a lovely scientific name, a common name is a distraction.
+On a personal note, it’s the first nudibranch I discovered in a book and the wild.

 Aeolidia